Skip to main content

 FAQ

-1 GB per file.
+10 MB per image and 1 GB per video by default.
 Files over 1 MB are sent through the chunked upload endpoint via Content-Range headers.
+Self-hosters can raise the caps with MEDIA_IMAGE_MAX_SIZE_MB / MEDIA_VIDEO_MAX_SIZE_MB.

 Each post stores its own media records.
 To reuse the same image, upload it again or copy from the asset library.